 Improving Basic Healthcare Service Delivery in Cameroon by Promoting Innovative Whistle-blowing Techniques

-- A new online and SMS whistle-blowing platform was developed in collaboration with Cameroon healthcare sector.
-Trial & implement new approach
+- A new online and SMS whistle-blowing platform was developed in collaboration with Cameroon's healthcare sector.
+System developmentTrial & implement new approach

-- An initial survey provided insight into the most effective ways for raising awareness amongst patients and encouraging whistleblowing.
+- A baseline survey provided insight into which are the most effective ways to raise awareness amongst patients and encourage whistleblowing.
 For example, patients highlighted their preference for using SMS and a digital platform/website to receive information and to submit complaints.
-For poor communities, where access to the internet is difficult, the preference is for a manual, paper-based reporting mechanism, with outreach support for remote villages.Awareness raisingRisk assessment, vulnerability map & baseline study
+Poor communities which have limited access to the internet stated their preference for a manual, paper-based reporting mechanism with outreach support for remote villages.Awareness raisingRisk assessment, vulnerability map & baseline study

-- An evaluation at the end of the pilot involved an experience-sharing workshop with healthcare workers, patients and representatives from the Ministry of Health.Awareness raisingStrategic working groups & Collaboration
+- An evaluation at the end of the pilot phase involved an experience-sharing workshop with healthcare workers, patients and representatives from the Ministry of Health.Awareness raisingStrategic working groups & Collaboration

-- Hospital Directors were able to identify the most corrupt services.
+- Hospital directors were able to identify the most corrupt services.
 For example, in the Biyem-Assi District, 50% of all reports related to the Hospital’s maternity service.
 Across the entire project, the services receiving the most complaints included: emergency units (42% of reports), paediatrics (25%) and maternity services (17%).

-- The project generated a total of 228 corruption reports over a six month period.
+- The project generated a total of 228 corruption reports over a six-month period.

 Following the pilot period, TI-Cameroon is working with the Ministry of Health how to continue the project.